2017 Big 12 Football Preview

 The question is whether the defense will finally begin to stop opponents.
 TTU has allowed opponents to average 40 points or more in each of the last three seasons.
 They were particularly bad against the run, allowing 238.6 YPG (5.7 YPC) and lose three starters along the defensive line.
 There are a few transfers that could help the unit improve like the Hill brothers (Kolin and Kaleb), but it’s still a question mark.
 Two starting linebackers and three members of the secondary return, so the numbers should, in theory improve.
 But, after three straight years allowing 40+ points, it’s a guess as to how much.

 The schedule is tough as both Arizona State (home) and Houston (away) come calling in the out of conference.
 Then they face Oklahoma and Texas on the road with OK State, K-State and TCU at home.
-The loss of Mahomes and a younger defensive line has me looking at the under at five wins.
+It’s a rough slate to navigate with an inexperienced group especially since they have a bye in Week 2 and then play 11 straight games, which is why I’m taking the under.
 Under 5.5 wins.

 West Virginia Mountaineers